 As a Boren Scholar, Kevin is committed to starting his career in the Federal Government.
-He also applied and was accepted for several other awards, including the Demers, Watanabe and Gilman which were used to fund an entire year abroad in Japan.
-Read more about Kevin's experience at URI here: https://web.uri.edu/ honors/kevin-suggs
+He also applied for several other awards, including the Demers, Watanabe and Gilman which were used to fund an entire year abroad in Japan.
+Read more about Kevin's experience at URI here: https://web.uri.edu/honors/kevin-suggs